 According to a recent study by the World Economic Forum, robots will replace five million human jobs by 2020, and potentially even more thereafter.
-Read about the future of business and how it may impact you.

 Imagine it’s the beginning of your work day.
 You open your laptop and receive a notification.
 A shipment of new machinery is heading your way in a driverless truck.
 It was triggered to come by an algorithm that detected a piece of machinery in your factory had broken down.
 You then log online and see someone raving about the quality of your customer service on Twitter, and you smile knowing that a chatbot successfully helped this customer.
 Welcome to the future of business.

 In the not-too-distant future, the workplace will likely be more efficient and productive as fewer people are able to accomplish more work.
 According to a recent study by the World Economic Forum, robots will replace five million human jobs by 2020, and potentially even more thereafter.
 It’s estimated that existing automation technology could replace 45 percent of work currently done by people.
 As this transformation continues the question becomes: does the future workplace have any employees?

 Here are some technologies that can radically alter the workplace: